hyperledger-labs/splice/cluster/README.md

 See also: [Operating on Production Clusters](../OPERATIONS.md)

+### Spreadsheet steps

+As part of HDMs and DR practices there's a Google Docs spreadsheet where each SV partner marks themselves as ready for each step.
+We're also expected to follow the steps in the spreadsheet, which map to the instructions on the next section.
+However, the following steps don't require an action from us:

+- "There is identities dump from your SV available": this dump is taken when the application starts.
+  If you really want to make sure, you can check the logs of the SV app for an entry that says "Wrote node identities dump" [GCloud Logs example](https://console.cloud.google.com/logs/query;query=resource.labels.cluster_name%3D%22cn-testnet%22%0A%22Wrote%20node%20identities%20dump%22%0A;summaryFields=resource%252Flabels%252Fnamespace_name:false:32:beginning;cursorTimestamp=2024-10-11T05:19:14.578112132Z;duration=PT30M?project=da-cn-devnet) around app startup.
+- "Copy Dump to sv-app": this is done as part of the `cncluster copy_disaster_recovery_dumps` command.
+- "Restored from the dump": this is done automatically by our pulumi/helm setup, but you do need to validate everything works properly afterward.

 #### Via the Pulumi operator

 1. Start a Slack thread on which you document the steps you take.